jaydeepamcodr/liasonpay-docs/docs/interactive-tools/api-testing.md

 ## Next Steps

 - [Download the Postman Collection](/interactive-tools/postman-collection) for more advanced testing
-- [Explore the OpenAPI Explorer](/interactive-tools/openapi-explorer) for a comprehensive API reference
+- [Explore the API Explorer](/interactive-tools/api-explorer) for a comprehensive API reference
 - [Review the API Reference](/api-reference) for detailed endpoint documentation